sendyhalim/blog/content/posts/development-practices/2021-09-18-practical-programming-principles.md

 that supports the change.
 Beware that in practice, you do not have to abstract everything, too much abstraction would be make it less readable and harder to understand.
 It would make the most sense to put abstraction on top of something that would likely to change or on top of something that already has multiple implementation in beginning.

-One easy example: suppose we want to send SMS(maybe for MFA use cases - OTP) to our users, putting an interface in front of the actual vendor implementation might be a good idea, why?
+One easy example: suppose we want to send
+SMS(maybe for MFA use cases - OTP) to our users, putting an interface in front of the actual vendor implementation might be a good idea, why?
 Let's start with the business use case, MFA is a critical security feature, having a good OTP deliver rate is crucial for the user experience, we can't rely only to 1 vendor, it's important to have at least another SMS vendor backup in case the the primary vendor is down or there are other problems (latency drops or the delivery rate drops).
 If we put an interface for it, it's easy to switch.
 The switch strategy might vary, it could be via a circuit breaker mechanism or just a simple remote config to decide which SMS vendor to use.

+There's a signal that you could use to measure modularity, if it's relatively easy to write unit tests then most probably your code is modular enough because it's easy to inject dependencies (mock objects in unit test context) and refactor things.

 ### Debuggability
 No one wants their code to throw error, but life happens.
 The easier it is to debug the faster it is to resolve the problem.